obniz/obniz/src/parts/Ble/iBS01G/README.md

 # iBS01G
-INGICS BLE tag.

-Moving and falling by INGICS.
+moving and falling sensor by INGICS.

 - iBS01G